shlomif/my-real-person-fan-fiction/README.md

 [freenode](https://freenode.net/) with previous problems I solved or by announcing that I have solved a new one - also without paying.

-I was much happier as an amateur - someone who does what he do because he enjoys it, not to get paid.
+I was much happier as an **amateur** - someone who does what they do because they enjoy it, not to get paid.
 See [Paul Graham’s "What business can learn from open source"](http://paulgraham.com/opensource.html) .

-Lately, by inspiration from a correspondent on a chat who mentioned someone's one line Résumé, I wrote my ["I'm a Rock Star" Résumé](https://www.shlomifish.org/me/resumes/Shlomi-Fish-Resume-as-Software-Dev.html) where I included only amateur achievements, including Project Euler, and excluded the Technion.
-At first I thought it was because EE B.Sc. degrees are not notable enough.
+Lately, by inspiration from a correspondent on an Internet chat who mentioned someone's one line Résumé, I wrote my ["I'm a Rock Star software developer" Résumé](https://www.shlomifish.org/me/resumes/Shlomi-Fish-Resume-as-Software-Dev.html) where I included only amateur achievements, including Project Euler, and excluded the Technion.
+At first I thought it was because EE B.Sc. degrees are quite common and so not notable enough.
 But then I realised something else: I wasn't proud of my EE degree.
 These were my most vexing, toxic, soul destroying, unproductive, six years of my life.
 I regret doing it for greed of money.

 That junkie stand up comedian whom I saw at a captioned twitter video was
 right: if you want to succeed as a writer, entertainer and amateur philosopher: